bridget-smart/LAMPEntropyEstimates/README.md

 #  Linear Additive Markov Process (LAMP) Entropy Evaluations

-This repo contains implementation of code to get entropy estimates from the paper **PAPER LINK TO BE ADDED**.
+This repo contains implementation of code to get entropy estimates from the paper The entropy rate of Linear Additive Markov Processes (submitted with pre-print available at https://arxiv.org/abs/2211.05350).

 To run this code you need to: